 |Some college but no degree - 30% of respondents|

-FAQs About How to Become an EMTs or Paramedic
+FAQs About How to Become an EMT or Paramedic

-What is the average EMT or Paramedics salary?
+What is the average EMT or Paramedic salary?

 Do EMTs and Paramedics need to be licensed or certified?